Signs of Mold Growth Caused by Flashing Failures

 Flashing-related moisture tends to follow structural edges.
 You may notice:

-Unlike general wall stains, these usually appear in specific, repeated locations tied to flashing zones.
+Unlike random wall stains, these marks usually appear in specific, repeated locations tied to exterior openings, roof intersections, siding transitions, or trim edges.

 Recurring Small Mold Spots